Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 Carryover rules

-Employees may carry over up to 40 hours to the next year.
+Employees may carry over unused hours to the next year.
 However, the amount of time an employee can accrue in the next year is based on the number of hours the employee carries over.

 For more information

-You can view more information about this groundbreaking law on Maine’s website.
+You can view more information about this law on Maine’s website.

 Maryland paid sick leave